joshbegley/nyt-latest/README.md

 **Giuliani Is Formally Notified of His Indictment in Arizona Election Case**\
-`Officials had tried to reach him for nearly a month.
-He was the last of the 18 defendants to be served, and he is expected to appear in court on Tuesday.`\
+`After trying to reach him for weeks, officials served him the notice as he left his 80th birthday party.
+He is expected to appear in court on Tuesday.`\
 https://nytimes.com/2024/05/18/us/rudy-giuliani-arizona-election-indictment.html

 **Rex Murphy, a Dominant Pundit on the Right in Canada, Dies at 77**\